-The English Department offers each quarter a placement test designed to indicate the student's level of proficiency in standard English usage.
-Students should take this test prior to registering for composition courses; those students who have taken the test will be given priority in enrolling in the appropriate composition course.
+The English Department requires a placement test designed to indicate the student's level of proficiency in standard English usage.
+Students must take this test prior to registering for composition courses.

 Junior and Senior Year

 In addition to the requirements of the General Curriculum, the student is to complete during his junior and senior years his major requirements of at least 35 hours (see departmental requirements), two minors of at least 15 hours each (or a double minor of at least 30 hours), and sufficient electives to insure the completion of 200 quarter hours of college work.
 All degree programs in the School of Liberal Arts require 200 hours for completion.